-I chose Sunderland University primarily due to location, as being a mature student with family commitments, travelling far was not an option for myself.
+I chose the University of Sunderland primarily due to its location, as being a mature student with family commitments, travelling far was not an option.
 However, after conducting my own research into what the University had to offer, I was blown away.
 The website offered the opportunity to read detailed and honest accounts from current and previous students.

-I attended the university open day, where I was presented with a detailed introduction into the BSc (Hons) Midwifery Practice programme by Helen McAdam, who is a senior lecturer and admissions tutor.
+I attended an Open Day where I was presented with a detailed introduction to the BSc (Hons) Midwifery Practice course.
 I was given the opportunity to look around the modern teaching facilities within Helen McArdle House, and dedicated time was given by lecturers to ask questions regarding application and course specifics.
-Another aspect offered by Sunderland which really stood out, compared with other institutions, was the embedded focus of perinatal mental health and our own mental health and wellbeing, as students.
-The opportunity to work with the Patient, Carer and Public Involvement (PCPI) group, was also another positive aspect when deciding on the University of Sunderland for my study.
+Another thing Sunderland offered which really stood out compared to other institutions was the embedded focus of perinatal mental health, and our own mental health and wellbeing, as students.
+The opportunity to work with the Patient, Carer and Public Involvement (PCPI) group was another positive aspect when choosing the University of Sunderland for my studies.

-It is early days within my Midwifery degree with only starting in September 2022, but up to now I am enjoying every aspect of my learning journey.
-The balance of theory and clinical skills within these first few weeks at university has been positive and it is exciting to be able to put the evidence into practice.
-The 4-week observational placement I am currently on has been an amazing experience, being out in the community and hospital setting, supported by my personal supervisor has allowed achievement of proficiencies through direct experiences.
+It's still early days of my Midwifery degree, but up to now I'm enjoying every aspect of my learning journey.
+The balance of theory and clinical skills within these first few weeks at university has been positive and it's exciting to be able to put the evidence into practice.
+The 4-week observational placement I'm currently on has been an amazing experience.
+Being out in a community and hospital setting, supported by my personal supervisor, has allowed achievement of proficiencies through direct experiences.

-My advice to any prospective student looking to study at the University of Sunderland is do your research and make sure you are 110% dedicated to your learning journey.
-The decision to embark on a degree is a big commitment and you want to make sure what the University has to offer, tailors to your individual needs.
-The University of Sunderland can offer you all that and more, through the dedicated, supportive, and well-educated teaching staff within this institution.
-So, if you are reading this no matter what your age, you are never too late to pursue your dreams, go for it!
+My advice to any prospective student looking to study at the University of Sunderland is to do your research and make sure you are 110% dedicated to your learning journey.
+The decision to embark on a degree is a big commitment and you want to make sure what the University has to offer tailors to your individual needs.
+Sunderland can offer you everything and more through the dedicated, supportive, and well-educated teaching staff within this institution.
+So, if you are reading this, no matter what your age, it's never too late to pursue your dreams – go for it!

-My future career aims once qualified as a midwife, is to eventually specialize within the perinatal mental health field of midwifery, as this area of support for women and families, lies close to my heart."
+My future career aim once I qualify as a midwife, is to eventually specialise within the perinatal mental health field of midwifery, as this area of support for women and families lies close to my heart."